sspeng/SWCaffe/README.md

 2. Not test for swDNN backward convlayer

 ### TODO
-1. support multi-threading inside one CPU
+1. support multi-threading inside one processor
 2. support other data layers

 ### Developer